- File operations - read, write, and edit files in your project with tools that enable agents to manage and modify code and documentation.

 Export as an environment variable:Or create a

-.env file in your project root:Run the CLI
+.env file in your project root:If you have multiple API keys set, you can use the

 Additional installation and configuration options